FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 Then, ensure you have FusionAuth installed and running.
 You can download and install FusionAuth [using Docker, RPM, or in a number of other ways](/docs/v1/tech/installation-guide/).
 You'll need at least version 1.18.
 Make sure you've [activated your instance](/docs/v1/tech/reactor) to enable the Connector feature.

 Next, make sure you have Active Directory available.
 Make sure it is accessible to the server running FusionAuth, since they will need to communicate.
-In my case, since AWS Microsft Managed AD doesn't by [default expose an interface to the outside world](https://forums.aws.amazon.com/thread.jspa?messageID=688592&#688592), I stood up a FusionAuth server on an EC2 instance in the same subnet.
+In my case, since AWS Microsoft Managed AD doesn't by [default expose an interface to the outside world](https://forums.aws.amazon.com/thread.jspa?messageID=688592&#688592), I stood up a FusionAuth server on an EC2 instance in the same subnet.
 You could use a VPN, SSH tunnel or HTTP proxy in front of Active Directory as well.

 Test that you can access the Active Directory instance from your FusionAuth server by installing `ldapsearch` and testing access.
 For an EC2 instance running Amazon Linux, these commands will ensure you can access Active Directory: